All Episodes

 This is Obama.

-This is the limbaugh theorem.
+This is the limbo theorem.

 And everybody thought that it was because they weren't going to endorse him.

-And he didn't want that out in the Des Moines Register, important state two weeks before the election.
+And he didn't want that out in the Des Moines Register, important state, two weeks before the election.

 That's not why he didn't want them to run it.